provena/provena/utilities/supporting-stacks/github-creds/README.md

 The config schema is documented in `config.py`.
 This includes comments explaining the variables.

+`sample.json` is provided as a starting point.
+Make sure not to use sample as the name of your config as this will be committed to version control.

 ## Python setup

 Create venv, source and install.